Kyle-Ross/Tableau-Dynamic-YoY-Comparison-with-Auto-Manual-toggle/README.md

-# Tableau Dynamic YoY Comparison
+# Tableau Dynamic YoY Comparison with Auto/Manual toggle
 Tableau has the ability to change the month of financial year start built in.
 However, the selection you make is ignored within calculated fields.
 This becomes a problem when your client has a financial year that does not start in January, and you need to make complex customisations involving financial years and quarters.
 Most commonly this issue would arise when you want to create a DatePart selector.

 With this modular solution you can easily overcome this limitation, with logic that accounts for all possible financial year starting months.